 We were also able to utilize the space under our oven by installing a pull out drawer.
 This holds most of our casserole dishes and flat baking trays, so they’re no longer falling on top of each other as we attempt to line them all up in a cupboard.

 With our wedding registry delivery around the corner, we were very worried about storage space for all of our new wine glasses.
 In our original kitchen, we had a space next to the fridge/freezer that was just open shelving.
 This became our spot for storing various bottles of alcohol and random things that we pick up around the house and are too lazy to put away.
-During our kitchen renovation, we decided to cover this section up, meaning to gave us an entire cupboard just for glasses.
+During our kitchen renovation, we decided to cover this section up, which gave us an entire cupboard just for glassware.
 We have all of our nice glassware on the top, and a few random bits and bobs on the bottom – water bottles, decanters, etc.

 The ‘New’ Section of the Kitchen

 The biggest change to our storage situation was the counter space and cupboards that we added.
 Previously, the little half-counter on the right (and all the storage under it) did not exist.
 It was just a blank wall.
 Now, we have two pretty wide cupboards to store stuff in.
 One of them houses our Vitamix, casserole dishes, and chopping boards.
-The other has some mixing bowls and the appliances that we don’t use all the top, like our Spiralizer and Crock Pot.
+The other has some mixing bowls and the appliances that we don’t use all the time, like our Spiralizer and Crock Pot.

 This is probably our favorite part of the kitchen because it gives us more storage space and more counter space, something we were really lacking before.
-It’s also home to our kitchen artwork (which we haven’t managed to get onto the walls yet).

 Upgraded Kitchen Appliances